Most business people are familiar with the abbreviations RFP and RFQ, but what is the difference, and how are they used?

-The choice of which type of document to use depends on the product or service required and the desired outcome – is it a proposal or a detailed price bid that is needed?
+The choice of document type depends on the product or service required and the desired outcome – is it a proposal or a detailed price bid needed?

 How to write an RFQ document

-While requests for quote come in all shapes and sizes they generally follow six key steps.
-Let’s review the process from the point of view of a game of snakes and ladders.
+While requests for quotes come in all shapes and sizes, they generally follow six key steps.
+Let's review the process from the point of view of a game of snakes and ladders.

 Start your RFQ by preparing the relevant documentation.
-Identify clear requirements with input from internal stakeholders to make sure you’ve included all the necessary requirements which are at least these:
+Identify clear requirements with input from internal stakeholders to make sure you’ve included all the requirements, which are at least these:

 - Definition of the products or services required with detailed specifications